Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 Our (currently internal) project ProblemMaker automates this process.
 It has two components:

-• Its first component gets as input a list of problem clusters (high level problem archetypes, described in the context of a common business domain)some text
+• Its first component gets as input a list of problem clusters (high level problem archetypes, described in the context of a common business domain)

 • For each such cluster it generates multiple problem specifications (that are rather detailed - problem description, target variable (KPI), required tables, required insights (that should be discoverable in the data)..